narumayase/anysher/README.md

 # anysher

 A Go library of reusable components for building applications.
-It includes HTTP and Kafka clients, Gin-Gonic middlewares, and logging utilities.
+It includes HTTP, Kafka and Redis clients, Gin-Gonic middlewares, etc.

 ## Features

 *   **HTTP Client**: A wrapper around Go's `net/http` client to simplify making POST HTTP requests.
 *   **Kafka Producer**: A client for sending messages to a Kafka topic.
 *   **Logging**: A helper to set the global log level for `zerolog`.
+*   **Redis**: A client for saving data into Redis.
 *   **Gin Middlewares**: A collection of middlewares for the Gin-Gonic framework:
     *   `CORS`: Configures Cross-Origin Resource Sharing.
     *   `Logger`: Logs incoming HTTP requests.